jcmunav63/e_nstruments_rails_react/README.md

   </ul>

 ### Key Features <a name="key-features"></a>
-- **A repo set up with Ruby on Rails, linters, and some gems like Devise for authentication and pg for connecting with a PostgreSQL database.**
+- **A backend repo set up with Ruby on Rails, linters, and some gems like Devise (user authentication), CanCanCan (authorizations), and pg for connecting with a PostgreSQL database.**
-- **Display here the list of key features of your project.**
+- **A frontend repo set up with Vite and React.
+It includes the Tailwind CSS framework.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>